-When C drive is running out of space, it cannot be better if you can shrink D to expand C drive, right?
-Unfortunately, after shrinking volume D Extend Volume option is disabled for C drive.
-This article explains all possible reasons and how to fix this issue when Extend Volume is disabled in Disk Management for Windows laptop, desktop and server.
+When C drive is running out of space, it cannot be better if you can extend C drive without losing data, right?
+Unfortunately, after shrinking D or other volume Extend Volume option is disabled for C drive.
+In this article, I'll explain all probable reasons and what to do when Extend Volume is disabled in Disk Management of Windows laptop, desktop and server.

-A 300GB hard disk cannot be increased to 500GB (except VMware/Hyper-V virtual disk), so before extending a partition you must delete or shrink other one to get some Unallocated space.
+A 300GB hard disk cannot be increased to 500GB (except VMware/Hyper-V virtual disk), so before extending a partition you must delete or shrink another one to get some Unallocated space.
 As the name, this space is not allocated to any drive.
-In Windows XP Disk Management, Unallocated space can only be used to create new drives.
-In Windows 7 and subsequent versions, it can be added into other drive without losing data.
+In Windows XP and Server 2003 Disk Management, Unallocated space can only be used to create new volume.
+In Windows 7 and subsequent versions, it can be added to other partition and converted to free space.

-To get Unallocated space, you may either delete or shrink a drive.
+To get Unallocated space, you may either delete or shrink a partition.
 After deleting a volume, all its disk space will be converted to Unallocated but you'll lose all files in it.
-By shrinking a volume, only part of free unused space will be converted to Unallocated and you won't lose files.
+By shrinking a volume, only part of free space will be converted to Unallocated and you won't lose files in it.

 Obviously, it's better to get Unallocated space by shrinking a volume.
-The problem is that you can't extend a volume after shrinking other one with Disk Management.
+The problem is that you can't extend C drive after shrinking D or any other volume with Disk Management.
 As the screen shot shows, Extend Volume is disabled for C: and E: drive after shrinking D.

 This is because: